-The chosen policy serves the following put of the Constitution (check all that apply): ves the following purposes of government (based on the Preamble neck all that apply): Creates more unity in the community ☐ Provides for the common defense of the community Establishes justice in the community ☐ Promotes the general welfare of the members of the community ☐ Ensures peace in the community ☐ Secures liberty for the future of the community 2.
-Which of these do you think is the primary put rpose of the project and why ?
-3. The chosen policy respects the following individual rights of members of the community (choose all that apply): $\ \square$ The right to freedom of religion ☐ The right to freedom of speech & expre ssion ☐ The right to due process of law ☐ The right to privacy ☐ The right to equality of opportunity 4.
-Explain in your own words how the policy resp ects the rights you checked above:
+1. The chosen policy serves the following purpose the Constitution (check all that apply): coses of government (based on the Preamble Creates more unity in the community Provides for the common defense of the community Establishes justice in the community Promotes the general welfare of the members of the community Ensures peace in the community Secures liberty for the future of the community Wh lich of these do you think is the primary purp ose of the project and why ?

+- 3. The chosen policy respects the following individual rights of members of the community (choose all that apply):The right to freedom of religion - The right to due process of law

+The right to freedom of speech & expression